 During the summer I took part in Arts Fest, now in it’s second year.
 This involved a joint exhibition with local artists, painting in public in the town square and supporting musical events.

-In September me and a friend hired a stand at the Droitwich Salt Fest to showcase the work done by our young students who are currently working towards an ‘Arts Award’.
+In September me and a friend hired a stand at the Droitwich Salt Fest to showcase the work done by her young students who are currently working towards an ‘Arts Award’.
 On day 2 of the event, me and group of invited fellow artists sat under the canvas and painted, demonstrated, talked and generally had a lot of fun interacting with the townspeople.
 We also facilitated the musical extravaganza in the Grand Marquee for the entire event, which amounted to something like 20 hours of non-stop live music with over 300 musicians, singers and bands with everything from community choirs to folk, rock and brass.
+The event was funded by Wychavon Council.

 Another busy year with Karen’s Studio going from strength to strength.